Mexico's Macroeconomic Overview

 Foreign Trade

-Mexico is the 15th largest economy in the world (IMF, 2023).
+- Mexico is the 15th largest economy in the world (IMF, 2025).

-It has 14 free trade agreements with 50 countries and 30 investment promotion agreements with 31 countries.
+- It has 14 free trade agreements with 50 countries and 30 investment promotion agreements with 31 countries.

-In 2023, the United States had a foreign direct investment (FDI) in Mexico of $144,507 million dollars, an increase compared to 2022 with $130,794 million dollars.
+- In 2024, the United States had a foreign direct investment (FDI) in Mexico of $16.5 billion dollars, an increase compared to 2023 with $2.8 billion dollars.

-International Sales and Imports
+International Sales, Exports and Imports

-In 2023, Mexico's international sales amounted to 588.584 billion US dollars.
-International purchases exceeded 594 billion dollars.
+- In 2024, Mexico's international sales amounted to $612,227 billion dollars.

 Foreign Direct Investment

-FDI in Mexico reached 36,872 million US dollars from January to December 2024.
-The reference rate, as of February 17, 2025, was 9.50%.
+- FDI in Mexico reached 36,872 million US dollars from January to December 2024.
+The reference rate, as of May 26, 2025, was 8.50%.

 Quarterly FDI in Mexico